 where

 {with zero boundary condition assumptions, that is, for any $(n_1,n_2)\in \{1,2,\ldots,N_1\}\times\{1,2,\ldots,N_2\}$, $ v_1(0,n_2)=v_2(n_1,0)=v_1(N_1,n_2)=v_2(n_1,N_2)=0$.
-We also set $(L_{\leftrightarrow} v)_1(N_1,n_2)= (L_{\leftrightarrow}v)_2(N_1,n_2)=0,$ $(L_{\updownarrow} v)_1(n_1,N_2)= (L_{\updownarrow}v)_2(n_1,N_2)=0$.}\\ From the fact that in the continuous definition (\ref{dis}), the dual variable is bounded everywhere, by inserting three constraints using the proposed linear operators, the dual variables will be imposed to be bounded on a grid three times more dense than the pixel grid.
-Condat's TV is a discrete TV with some isotropy properties, in other words, after rotating the image by any integer multiple of $90^\circ$, the TV value will remain unchanged up to numerical precision and for other rotation angles, a better approximation can be obtained compared to isotropic TV.
-Moreover, this model is performing well in removing noise and reconstructing edges in comparison to isotropic TV.\\ The following is concerned with the generalization of this idea to design a discrete second-order total generalized variation with the same rotational invariance properties.\\
+We also set $(L_{\leftrightarrow} v)_1(N_1,n_2)= (L_{\leftrightarrow}v)_2(N_1,n_2)=0,$ $(L_{\updownarrow} v)_1(n_1,N_2)= (L_{\updownarrow}v)_2(n_1,N_2)=0$.}\\ {Given that the dual variable is bounded everywhere in the continuous definition (\ref{dis}), the insertion of three constraints using the proposed linear operators imposes boundedness on the dual variables on a grid three times denser than the pixel grid.
+Condat's TV is a discrete TV with isotropy properties; in other words, after rotating the image by any integer multiple of $90^\circ$, the TV value remains unchanged up to numerical precision.
+For other rotation angles, a better approximation can be obtained compared to isotropic TV.
+Additionally, this model performs well in removing noise and reconstructing edges compared to isotropic TV.\\ The following section discusses the generalization of this idea to design a discrete second-order total generalized variation with the same rotational invariance properties.}

-\subsection{Classic discrete TGV (discretization of (\ref{tgv4}))}
+\subsection{Classic Discrete TGV (Discretization of (\ref{tgv4}))}